haseebanwar/create-react-pkg/README.md

 ## Why

-- Out of the box support for CSS, SASS, and JSON files
-- Compile-time linting (ESLint)
+- Get started in seconds, easy to maintain, just one dependency
+- CJS, ESM, and UMD module support
+- Pre-configured Rollup, Babel, Jest, and ESLint
+- Completely customizable
 - Tree-shaking
+- Code-splitting support
+- Dev/Production builds
 - Typescript support
+- Storybook support
+- Compile-time linting with ESLint
+- Out-of-the-box support for CSS, SASS, and JSON files
+- Pre-configured Browserslist, Sourcemaps, and Minification
 - VSCode friendly errors
-- 1 dependency 'react-package-scripts'
-- CJS, ES, and UMD module support
-- Dev/Production builds
-- Sourcemaps
-- Jest
-- Rollup
-- Code-splitting

 ## Choose Package Manager

-**You’ll need to have Node 14.0.0 or later version on your local development machine** (but it’s not required on the server).
-We recommend using the latest LTS version.
+**You’ll need to have Node 14.17.0 or a later version on your local development machine**.
+It is recommended to use the latest LTS version.
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

 To create a new package, you may choose one of the following methods: